ply-ct/ply/README.md

 Test 'repositoryTopics' PASSED in 303 ms
 ```
 During execution Ply submits the request and writes **actual** result file "./results/actual/github.yml"
 based on the response.
-This test naturally passed since **expected** result file "./results/expected/github.yml"
+Because of `--create`, Ply then copies the actual result over **expected** result file "./results/expected/github.yml"
-was created directly from actual results, per `--create`.
+before comparing.
+This test naturally passes since the results are identical.

 ### Expected results
 Auto-creating an expected result provides a good starting point.
 But looking at "./results/expected/github.yml",